OpenPrinting/openprinting.github.io/_posts/2021-11-14-OpenPrinting News - November 2021.md

 I also make use of libppd’s `*.drv` file support in the Snap ([commit](https://github.com/OpenPrinting/ghostscript-printer-app/commit/5a0514ec00a70)) as several drivers use this format instead of actual PPD files or a PPD-file-generating executable and so we do not need to pre-build the PPD files.

-Also I discovered that the `pdftops` CUPS filter (needed by `foomatic-rip` for drivers which accept only PostScript) wa smissing and added it (it is actually only a little stub to call the `pdftops()` filter function in libcupsfilters).
+Also I discovered that the `pdftops` CUPS filter (needed by `foomatic-rip` for drivers which accept only PostScript) was missing and added it (it is actually only a little stub to call the `pdftops()` filter function in libcupsfilters).

 ## CUPS-driver-retro-fitting Printer Applications